Intended Configuration¶

 Configuration Generation¶

 The job itself is a Nornir play which uses a single Jinja2 template per device.
-Source of Truth Aggregation data comes from the GraphQL query configured in the Golden Config plugin's settings.
+Source of Truth Aggregation data comes from the GraphQL query configured in the Golden Config app's settings.
 An important component of the SoT Aggregation data are the config_context

 values. config_context